Choosing the Right Hard Drive for Your Computer

 The two main factors to consider when choosing a hard drive are speed and capacity.
 The capacity determines how much data can be stored on the hard drive, while the speed determines how quickly the computer can access or write data to and from the hard drive.
 Generally, the higher the capacity and speed, the better the performance of the hard drive.

-Please note that some of our replacement products may come as kits or assemblies, which may include additional parts for installation.
+Some of our replacement hard drives may come as kits or assemblies, which may include additional parts required for installation.
 These parts will be listed separately as 'Component Parts' in the Highlights section of the product page.
-If the product is not sold as a kit or assembly, it may still require complementary parts for ease of installation.
+If the hard drive is not sold as a kit or assembly, it may still require complementary parts for ease of installation.